rlrightleft/learn-SQL-MySQL/README.md

    ```bash
    git clone https://github.com/rlrightleft/learn-SQL-MySQL.git
    ```

-2. Explore SQL files by topic, including both **tutorial exercises** and **quiz solutions** (located in **File 10: Tutorial Quizzes**).
+2. Navigate to the folder of interest (`sqlzoo/`, `hackerrank/`, etc.)

+3. Open individual `.sql` files to explore solutions, review logic, and see inline reflections.
-3. Review comments and reflections within each `.sql` file.
-Reflections are included as comments right after each solution to explain my thought process and key takeaways.
+   Reflections are included as SQL comments (`--`,`/* */`) to explain my approach and learning insights for each challenge.

+---

+## Disclaimer
+I do **not** claim ownership of the original problem statements from SQLZoo, HackerRank, or any other third-party source.
+This repository is shared for **educational and personal learning purposes only**, with all proprietary content paraphrased where required.

 ---